lkesteloot/unsong/unsong.md

 #### III.

-Upon Obama’s election, I had commented that a Lovecraft poem beginning “And at the last, from Inner Egypt…” seemed to predict that he would be the final President.
+Upon Obama’s election, I had commented that a Lovecraft poem beginning “And at the last, from Inner Egypt...” seemed to predict that he would be the final President.
 I was wrong.
 The prophecy was overruled by a higher authority, the Bible itself, which simply says (1 Corinthians 15:52) “At the last, Trump”.

 The word King James’ scholars translated as “trump” is Greek [i]salpinx[/i] / Hebrew [i]shofar[/i], which receives various other English translations in different verses.
 If we interpret it to mean Trump each time, we get all sorts of other interesting prophecies.
 For example, Isaiah 27:13 says that in the day of “a great Trump”, there “shall come those which were ready to perish in the land of Assyria”, which is a clearer description of Iraqi refugees trying to enter the country than you would have expected from someone living in 600 BC.